grafana/mimir/docs/sources/tools/query-tee.md

 The two Mimir clusters compared by the query-tee must ingest the same exact series and samples.

 The query-tee exposes Prometheus-compatible read API endpoints and acts as a proxy.
-When the query-tee receives a request, the query-tee performs the same request against thw two backend Grafana Mimir cluster and tracks the response time of each backend, and compare the query results.
+When the query-tee receives a request, the query-tee performs the same request against the two backend Grafana Mimir clusters and tracks the response time of each backend, and compares the query results.

 ## How to download the query-tee